jbeneroff/code-doctor/README.md

 - voting system for comments
 - user can mark a comment as 'Answer'

-- First Commit - Kheyyon
+- First Commit - Kheyyon P.